Most Vizio TVs eventually have the same problem: they blink on and off.

 Remove the batteries from your Vizio remote

-If unplugging and re-plugging the television didn’t resolve the issue, remove the batteries from the remote.
+If unplugging and re-plugging the television didn’t fix the flickering issue, remove the batteries from the remote.

 Ensure that both batteries are entirely removed from the remote.